mikost/CDI_lab/README.md

 CDI_lab
 =======

-Just a small app where I experiment to understand the internals of CDI
+Just a small web app where I experiment to understand the internals of CDI N.B.!
+It logs messages to the file "/dev/pts/2".